TanishModh/moodify-app/README.md

     - Configure the pipeline to use the `Jenkinsfile` in the `jenkins` directory.

 3. **Run the Jenkins pipeline:**
-    - Run the Jenkins pipeline to build and deploy the Moodify app.
+    - Run the Jenkins pipeline to build and deploy the MoodifyMe app.
     - The pipeline will automate the build, test, and deployment process for the app.

 Feel free to explore the Jenkins pipeline script in the `Jenkinsfile` and customize it as needed for your deployment process.